 A good attorney will de-escalate and resolve issues so they don’t drive families apart.

-His many professional memberships include the California State Bar, Ventura County Bar Association, El Dorado County Bar Association, Capitol City Trial Lawyers Association, National Academy of Elder Law Attorneys (NAELA), Vistage International, WealthCounsel, and the California Advocates for Nursing Care Reform (CANHR).
+His many professional memberships include the California State Bar, Ventura County Bar Association, Capitol City Trial Lawyers Association, Vistage International, WealthCounsel, the California Advocates for Nursing Care Reform (CANHR), and ProVisors.

-He’s also a member of the Aircraft Owners and Pilots Association (AOPA).
-A third-generation pilot, he says he’s the only one of the pilots in his family never to have crashed a plane–certainly an important distinction.
+As a third-generation pilot, he says he’s the only one of the pilots in his family never to have crashed a plane–certainly an important distinction.